 Ramps are spring woodland plants so they need protection from the extreme sun and heat of summer.
 If you can't plant them on the edge of a woodland, where they will be sheltered as the trees leaf out, at least give them a spot in shade to partial shade.

 To grow ramps in your yard, try to pick a site as close to their native growing conditions as possible.
 They are usually found in moist areas, under deciduous trees.
 The soil should have a good amount of organic matter in it and be well-draining.

 Although ramps like regular moisture, they do not grow well in wet soils.
 If other woodland flowers, like bloodroot, trillium, and trout lily will grow in the area, ramps should do fine.
 They are only actively growing for a short period in the spring, so there is little room for error.

 Should You Transplant or Grow Ramps from Seed?

 Growing ramps from seed can take a long time.
 The seed embryo is not fully developed in fresh seed and may remain dormant.
 To complicate matters further, it needs to be warm and moist, to break root dormancy and then cold, to break shoot dormancy.
 Depending on the weather of any particular year, it can take a couple of years for the seed to finally germinate.

 The best time to sow ramp seeds is in late summer/early fall.
 Scratch and loosen the top layer of soil and press the seed into it.
 Cover with about an inch of shredded, damp leaves and be patient.

 To transplant, be very careful not to damage the roots or bulbs.
-Plant at the same depth they were in the pot and space the plants about 4 – 6 inches apart, to allow them to spread.
-Water well and mulch the whole bed with something like shredded leaves or leaf mold.
+Plant at the same depth they were in the pot and space the plants about 4 to 6 inches apart, to allow them to spread.
+Water the plants well and mulch the whole bed with something like shredded leaves or leaf mold.